-At Western Digital, we recognize the need to preserve and protect the earth’s vital natural resources.
+At Western Digital, we recognize the need to preserve and protect the earth's vital natural resources.
 We believe that part of being a good corporate citizen and a good neighbor is maintaining or improving the cleanliness of the air, water and land of the locations in which we operate.
-As a result, our facilities throughout the world comply with applicable environmental laws and regulations, and each has developed and implemented a comprehensive set of practices designed to ensure continued compliance.
-In addition, we continually review our operations and processes to identify opportunities which allow us to reduce or recycle byproducts generated by our activities.
+We are committed to complying with applicable environmental laws and regulations and we regularly review our operations and processes to identify opportunities to improve our resource use and enhance the quality of the environment.

-All of our manufacturing facilities in Asia have environmental management systems in place which are ISO 14001 certified.
-Each facility follows Western Digital’s integrated corporate quality, environmental, health and safety policy and establishes supporting procedures addressing environmental permits, pollution prevention, hazardous substances, wastewater and solid wastes, airborne emissions and product content.
+Western Digital maintains an integrated corporate quality, environmental, health and safety policy and we have established procedures to promote sustainability and reduce the release of pollutants into the environment.
 Our policy expresses a commitment to continued improvement, and to this end, we review the status of our environmental management systems at least annually.

-All of our manufacturing facilities have environmental specialists onsite, and we provide training programs on environmental practices for employees whose job duties impact our environmental management systems.
-In addition, all of our facilities provide clear written direction to all employees and workers in languages appropriate to each site regarding requirements and responsibilities for environmental practices in accordance with company policy.
+We have environmental specialists who monitor our manufacturing facilities and we provide training programs on environmental practices for employees whose job duties impact our environmental management systems.
+In addition, we communicate to employees the requirements and responsibilities for environmental practices in accordance with our Company policy.

 Greenhouse Gas Emissions Global climate change, caused by increasing concentrations of atmospheric carbon dioxide, is one of the most significant concerns facing our world today.
 As a corporate citizen, Western Digital is particularly sensitive to the effects of global climate change.
-The need to understand the science of climate change and to formulate appropriate policy to address scientific findings is intensifying with each passing day.
-To view Western Digital’s Environmental Report , click here.
+The need to understand the science of climate change and to formulate appropriate policy to address scientific findings is intensifying.
+As an environmentally responsible company, Western Digital is committed to doing our part to contribute to this global effort.
+To view Western Digital's Environmental Report, click here.

 Q&A for Environmental and Hazardous Materials